Ahmad bin Said al-Busaidi: Assumption of power

+Contrary to Ibn Raziq's records, other historical accounts suggest that the Persians voluntarily withdrew on their own accord, rather than through pressure exerted by Ahmad.
+Jeremy Jones and Nicholas Ridout argue that his account was ‘designed to make a better historical narrative of the events, more befitting a man who was… worthy of such praise as the founder of an Omani political dynasty’ that had ruled for a century.

 For several years Bal'arab bin Himyar was recognized as the true Imam, fully controlling the interior, while Ahmed remained on the coast.

 On the coast of East Africa, Ahmad bin Sa'id was recognized as Imam only by the governor of Zanzibar.

 In 1749 Ahmad gathered an army and moved against Bal'arab, who was encamped near Jebel Akhdar with inferior forces.
 In the final battle, in the second half of 1749, Bal'arab was defeated and killed.
 This was the end of Yaruba power.

 Ahmad was now the undisputed ruler of Oman.

 In 1749 the Ibadi tribes of Oman elected Ahmad bin Said as their Imam.

 His election took place on 9 June 1749 at Rustaq.

 Reign

 Ahmad bin Said had widespread popular support as the person who had liberated the country from the Persian occupiers.
 He quickly consolidated his power through whatever techniques were expedient.
 A ship owner and trader in outlook, he saw the economic potential of Oman's position on the trade routes, and gained allegiance from the tribal leaders by engaging them in commercial ventures.

 Ahmad bin Said made his seat at Rustaq.

 From there he ruled for 39 generally peaceful years, although he had to deal with intrigues by members of the deposed Ya'Aruba family, by other tribes and by two of his sons.

 Ahmad bin Said encouraged the development of agriculture and maritime trading.

 For the first time in the history of Oman Ahmad bin Said maintained a permanent army and navy.

 In the late 1770s he attempted to gain control of the Strait of Hormuz between the Gulf of Oman and the Persian Gulf, a key position.

 Ahmad bin Said reestablished the leading position of Oman among the Persian Gulf states.